-- 3. Follow these steps to insert the blade into the slot. - a) Align the blade in the slot with the flat metal side of the blade at the bottom (blade power and status LEDs are on the left). - b) Carefully push the blade into the slot using your thumbs or fingers on the blade faceplate.
+- 3. Follow these steps to insert the blade into the slot. - a.
+Align the blade in the slot with the flat metal side of the blade at the bottom (blade power and status LEDs are on the left). - b.
+Carefully push the blade into the slot using your thumbs or fingers on the blade faceplate.

-To avoid damaging blade and chassis, do not push the blade into a slot or pull the blade from a slot using the ejector handles.
+To avoid damaging blade and chassis, do not use ejector handles to push the blade into or pull the blade out from a slot.